Zhang Wentian: Early life

-On August 30, 1900, Zhang Wentian was born in Deng San Village, Nanhui, Jiangsu Province.
+On 30 August 1900, Zhang Wentian was born in Deng San Village, Nanhui, Jiangsu Province.
 Zhang's ancestors migrated to Pudong from Qinghe County to avoid the war.
 His grandfather Zhang Xiangfu and father Zhang Qimei were farmers, and his mother Jin Tianhua had attended a private school.
 Zhang Wentian was the eldest son of the family.
 In 1915, he was admitted to the Jiangsu Provincial Fisheries School (Wusong Fisheries School).
 After studying for two years, he decided to transfer because he could not physically get used to the studying environment there.
 In 1917, he entered the Hohai Civil Engineering School.
-At this point, Zhang Wentian became exposed to the Chen Duxiu‘s journal New Youth, and started to lean toward the idea of Bolshevik revolution.
+At this point, Zhang Wentian became exposed to the Chen Duxiu's journal New Youth, and started to lean toward the idea of Bolshevik revolution.

 After the outbreak of the May Fourth Movement in 1919, Zhang Wentian participated in student movements and began to engage himself in literary creation and translation.
 In July 1920, Zhang Wentian and his classmate Shen Zemin went to study in Japan.
 They studied Japanese, philosophy and other texts in social sciences.
 In January 1921, Zhang Wentian returned to China, and became an editor for Zhonghua Book Company, working with colleagues Zuo Shunsheng, Tian Han, Li Da, He Shuheng.
 On January 5, 1922, Zhang Wentian published "China's Source of Chaos and Its Solution(中国底乱源及其解决)".
 The article stated: "We are so uneasy about this unreasonable society, but what methods should we use to transform it?
 What should it be transformed into?
 Nonresistance?
 Resistance?
 Anarchism?
 Socialism?
 Like the water flowing in the river, it constantly troubles me.
 However, life cannot continue without a decision.
 Then, naturally we cannot but go down the socialist road."
 In August, Zhang Wentian went to study in University of California, Berkeley at his own expense.
 He took several courses, but was not formally enrolled.

+Zhang also participated in the Young China Association, a patriotic cultural society that promoted modernization and reform among Chinese students in the early 1920s.